Poojan38380/StockSentinel/.github/CONTRIBUTING.md

 ## 💖 Thank You!

-Your contributions make Signalist better for everyone.
+Your contributions make Stock Sentinel better for everyone.
 Whether you're fixing typos, adding features, or helping others, your work is appreciated!

 **Happy Coding! 🚀**